fengpengfei0103/Physical-Information-Driven-and-Guided-Multimodal-Multi-task-Neural-Network/README.md

 # Physical-Information-Driven-and-Guided-Multimodal-Multi-task-Neural-Network
-Physical Information-Driven and Guided Multimodal Multi-task Neural Network (PIMNN)
+Physical Information-Driven and Guided Multimodal Multi-task Neural Network (PMNN)

 # Code Explanation:
-'mutilcontrolValueAndStabilityModelUnetPINNRE.py'represents the model code of the PIMNN.
+'mutilcontrolValueAndStabilityModelUnetPINNRE.py'represents the model code of the PMNN.

-'mutilcontrolValueAndStabilityModelUnetRENonPLoss.py'represents the model code obtained after PIMNN removed the physical equations from the loss function.
+'mutilcontrolValueAndStabilityModelUnetRENonPLoss.py'represents the model code obtained after PMNN removed the physical equations from the loss function.

-'mutilcontrolValueAndStabilityModelUnetRENonInPhysic.py'represents the model code obtained after PIMNN removed the internal physical equations from the model.
+'mutilcontrolValueAndStabilityModelUnetRENonInPhysic.py'represents the model code obtained after PMNN removed the internal physical equations from the model.

-'mutilcontrolValueAndStabilityModelUnetRE.py'represents the model code obtained after removing all the physical equations from both the internal physical equations of the PIMNN model and the loss function.
+'mutilcontrolValueAndStabilityModelUnetRE.py'represents the model code obtained after removing all the physical equations from both the internal physical equations of the PMNN model and the loss function.

 'mutilcontrolVmutilcontrolValueAndStabilityModelUnetPINNRE_ConvGRU' represents
 the code for replacing the stability prediction branch part of